awardstrobehello/uma-trainer/README.md

 ### Completed
 - template matching for UI detection
 - card detection in training regions
+- detect support level
+- detect unity training + spirit burst

 ### To-do
-- detect support level
-- detect training burst
 - decision making calculations
 - choice maker for events
 - choosing medium in the beginning or end of the run